raichuwu/eggpringles/README.md

 - 👀 I’m interested in ...
 EVERYTHING
 - 🌱 I’m currently learning ...
 HTML/CSS (prob some python and javascript)
 - 💞️ I’m looking to collaborate on ... nothing right now :D
-- 📫 How to reach me ... @_jherswin on instagram
+- 📫 How to reach me ... raichuwu#0502 on discord

 <!---
 eggpringles/eggpringles is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.